Ali-Mikael/Pen-testing/h6-shells.md

 <img width="533" height="129" alt="2026-04-30-19:39:41" src="https://github.com/user-attachments/assets/e1ce07f8-5fbf-40c9-a21f-78c1b8332220" />

-Not yet :/ Let's change that!
+Not yet.
+Let's change that!

 If you paid attention you know it saved the **payload** to a directory I created earlier for sliver.
 We go to the directory and send the payload away:
 ```bash